mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter2.md

     * You can easily add social log-ins such as Microsoft Account, Facebook, Twitter, Google, and others to your application, and store the user-specific data in your application.

 * **Azure Active Directory**
     * You can also add log-in functionality using Azure Active Directory, and store the user-specific data in your application.
-For more information, see Organizational Accounts in Creating ASP.NET Web Projects in Visual Studio 2013
+To learn more about Azure Active Directory, check out this [article](https://azure.microsoft.com/en-us/services/active-directory/).

 * **OWIN Integration**
     * ASP.NET authentication is now based on OWIN middleware that can be used on any OWIN-based host.
 ASP.NET Identity does not have any dependency on System.Web.
 It is a fully compliant OWIN framework and can be used in any OWIN hosted application.